minio/docs/source/reference/minio-mc/mc-rm.rst

 .. important::

    :mc:`mc rm` supports removing multiple objects *or* files in a single command.
-Consider using the :mc-cmd:`~mc rm --fake` option to validate that the operation targets only the desired objects/files.
+Consider using the :mc-cmd:`~mc rm --dry-run` option to validate that the operation targets only the desired objects/files.

 .. tab-set::